sgheller/custom-heben/partner_code/README.rst

 ===================
-Product Information
+Partner Code
 ===================

 .. !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-   !! this module is to be able to provide more      !!
+   !! this module adds the partner code field        !!
-   !! information to the products                    !!
    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!